KentKigen/SwiftHealth/README.md

 This project is a simple health information management system built with Node.js and Firebase.
 It allows doctors to create health programs, register clients, and manage enrollments.
 The system adheres to an **API-first design** for easy integration and scalability.

+## Development Workflow

+This project was developed offline using Visual Studio Code (VS Code).
+The entire project, including all commits, was prepared locally and uploaded to GitHub as a complete, finalized verion original files available @\\kentkigen/sturdy-robot

 ---

 ## Features